-I have used several iPad math games with my two young children.
-This is a list of what I consider to be the 10 best.
-My children are 3 and 6, so these are iPad games that are appropriate for toddlers, preschoolers or early elementary school students.
+This is a list of ten apps that are available for iPads or Android devices.
+The games are appropriate for toddlers, preschoolers or elementary age students.
 These games cover number recognition, counting, shapes, patterns, fractions, addition, subtraction, skip counting and time.
-Some are also available for the iPhone.

 This is a great game for learning addition math facts.
 It has 10 levels with plus 1 facts, plus 2 facts, and so on to plus 9 facts.
 This is the only iPad game I have found so far that offers this feature.
 Each question has four multiple choice options.
 This game is good for preschool to early elementary school.
 (See Ways to Help Your Child Memorize Addition Math Facts for more tips)

 Find & Match Numbers - 1 to 100

 This games teaches number recognition from 1 to 100.
 This is a great game for preschoolers to learn their numbers.
 Each level consists of 20 numbers, so they can master one set of 20 numbers before going onto the next.